 Scotland is 1/3 of Great Britain in a rather spectacular way

-Scotland occupies the northern third of the island of Great Britain and its mainland divides border with England to the south.
-The land is 80,239.47 km2 in area, has almost 800 small islands in four main groups: the Shetland Islands, Orkney, and the Hebrides, divided into the Inner and Outer Hebrides.
+Scotland occupies the northern third of the island of Great Britain and its mainland divides the border with England to the south.
+The land is 80,239.47 km2 in area, and has almost 800 small islands in four main groups: the Shetland Islands, Orkney, and the Hebrides, divided into the Inner and Outer Hebrides.

 The highest mountain is Ben Nevis (1,344 meters).
 It is the highest in the UK.